68W Training: What to Expect – A Soldier’s Guide to Combat Medic School

 Combat Lifesaver (CLS) Course

-• Treat shock and prevent hypothermia
+• Addressing shock and preventing hypothermia

-• Safely evacuate casualties under fire
+• Safely evacuating casualties under hostile conditions

 Field Training and Real-Life Scenarios